victoriaguille/election-analysis/README.md

 # Election_Analysis
-##Project Overview
+## Project Overview
-#### Two employees of the Colorado Board of Elections has been tasked with performing an election audit of a recent local congressional election using Python.
-While performing the election audit, the election commission wants the results broken down into a simple report with the results broken down by both candidates and counties.
-The election results data is stored in a text file
+#### Two employees of the Colorado Board of Elections have been tasked with performing an election audit of a recent local congressional election using Python 3.6.1 and Visual Studio Code, 1.38.1.
+While performing the election audit, the election commission requires the results to be broken down into a simple report with the results displayed by both candidates and counties.
+The election results data, stored in a text file, are much too large and cumbersome for any one person to go through by hand, resulting in the need for Python.
+The Python code, being written and run in Visual Studio Code, is then used to pull the necessary information using lines of code.
+This method made going through the original CSV file with the election results possible.
+Using the new lines of Python code, we are able to print the audit results to the terminal and save them to a text file.

 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.